PlaidCloud/website/content/en/docs/concepts/services-networking/dns-pod-service.md

   See [related discussion](/docs/tasks/administer-cluster/dns-custom-nameservers)
   for more details.
-- "`ClusterFirst`": Any DNS query that does not match the configured cluster domain suffix, such as "`www.kubernetes.io`", is forwarded to the upstream nameserver inherited from the node.
+- "`ClusterFirst`": Any DNS query that does not match the configured cluster domain suffix, such as "`www.PlaidCloud.io`", is forwarded to the upstream nameserver inherited from the node.
 Cluster administrators may have extra stub-domain and upstream DNS servers configured.
   See [related discussion](/docs/tasks/administer-cluster/dns-custom-nameservers)
   for details on how DNS queries are handled in those cases.
 - "`ClusterFirstWithHostNet`": For Pods running with hostNetwork, you should explicitly set its DNS policy "`ClusterFirstWithHostNet`".
-- "`None`": It allows a Pod to ignore DNS settings from the Kubernetes environment.
+- "`None`": It allows a Pod to ignore DNS settings from the PlaidCloud environment.
 All DNS settings are supposed to be provided using the `dnsConfig` field in the Pod Spec.
   See [Pod's DNS config](#pod-dns-config) subsection below.